SyYunP/high-z_galaxy_clustering/README.md

 In the `measurement.txt` files, the first rows are the mean separation between galaxies within each bin; the second rows and third rows are the monopole and quadrupole correlation functions, respectively.

 Note that `z3_125_135` files are with bin size = 10 Mpc, instead of 5 Mpc as in the other datasets.

+We also provide a Jupyter notebook to demonstrate plots shown in [Pu et al. (2025)](https://doi.org/10.48550/arXiv.2410.02524).
+Please refer to the paper for detailed interpretations and discussions.